JacksonAllan/c_cpp_hash_tables_benchmark/docs/index.md

 Below is my analysis of the results, especially the 0-to-20,000,000-key graphs displayed above.
 Naturally, this (and the next) section is somewhat subjective.
 Hence, I encourage readers seeking a hash-table library to also examine the graphs and heatmaps themselves, bearing in mind their specific needs.

 * <span class="table_label">absl::flat_hash_map</span>: This table has very fast insertions unless the buckets are large.
 Its erasure of existing keys is fast but not among the top contenders, especially when we consider its reliance on tombstones.
 Its lookups and erasures of nonexisting keys are very fast.
-However, its lookups of existing keys are only moderately fast for large buckets and string keys and relatively slow for small buckets with integer keys.
+However, its lookups and replacements of existing keys are only moderately fast for large buckets and string keys and relatively slow for small buckets with integer keys (although they are far more competitive in the 0-200,000-key benchmarks).
 Its iteration is fast, albeit not as fast as the other SIMD tables, <span class="table_label">Verstable</span>, or—of course—the tables that store key-value pairs contiguously.

 * <span class="table_label">ankerl::unordered_dense</span>: This table has fast lookups, particularly when its load factor is lower than its default limit of 0.8.
 Its insertions, however, are only moderately fast for large buckets and string keys and slow for integer keys with small buckets.
 For lookups and erasures of nonexisting keys, it is faster than the other Robin Hood table (<span class="table_label">tsl::robin_map</span>) and the conventional linear- and quadratic-probing open-addressing tables.
 Its performance in most benchmarks is load-factor dependent but less so than the performance of those other tables.
 Predictably, its iteration is extremely fast: because key-value pairs are stored contiguously, iteration is tantamount to iterating over an array.